 - Plan out your approach.
 Talk to your parent about giving up their driver’s license when you are both calm.
 Do it during a quiet time of day, not when you’ll be rushing out the door.
 In other words don’t drop the bomb that they need to stop driving while you’re buttoning your coat and waving good-bye.
 Remember that it’s highly unlikely your parent will hand over the car keys after your first conversation.
 Treat this as a way to open the discussion.

 - Speak with respect.
 Don’t wait until things have gotten so urgent that you feel like your parent has to surrender their license immediately.
 Also, keep in mind that yelling isn’t going to solve anything.
 No one wants to be bullied.
+Social worker Lissa Kapust, MSW, LICSW recommends using phrases like “driving retirement.”
+It seems more gentle than just “take the keys”.

 - Calmly ask questions to start the conversation.
 For example, you could ask, “Dad, how are you feeling about driving lately?
 Do you have any concerns?”
+If you can focus this discussion on their thoughts about their concerns and their medical conditions, it may help to keep the conversation civil.

 - Listen to those concerns and read between the lines.
 When I asked my father if he was worried about anything in regards to driving, he told me his driving was “fine.”
 He said he was glad, too, because if he couldn’t drive, he would have to impose on me.
 Clearly, he didn’t want to do that.
 I was able to use that knowledge to give him ideas about how we could keep that from happening.